SamurayXXI/URLShorter/README.md

 # URLShorter
-Writedown your long link to the form.
+Enter your long link to the form.
 You'll get a short link like *domain.com/UrL*

 ## Enviroment variable
 Set enviroment variable DB_CONNECTION for connection to your database.